-The grade of "I" (incomplete) may be awarded by an instructor who approves a request from the student no later than the day of the final examination.
+In order to be eligible for a grade of "I" (Incomplete), a student shall have a reasonable chance at passing the course at the time of the request, as deemed by the instructor.
+The grade of "I" (Incomplete) may be awarded by an instructor if he/she approves a Request for Incomplete form received from the student no later than the day of the final examination.
 A valid reason for the request must be offered.
-Approval of the request will allow 30 days from the beginning of the next regular semester for the work to be completed.
-If the student is enrolled in a course for which the "I" grade course is a prerequisite, however, the work for the incomplete course must be made up by the fifth day of the next regular semester or the student must withdraw from the higher level course.
-Extensions in both cases may be granted by the instructor with the consent of the Vice President of Academic Affairs.
-When the work is completed, the permanent grade will be recorded by the instructor and a corrected grade report will be prepared.
-If the work is not completed by 30 days into the next semester or by the extension date as granted, the grade of "F" will automatically be recorded.
+The faculty member must respond to the student completing the Request for Incomplete Form within five (5) college business days after the student submits the Request.
+If the instructor approves the request, the instructor must provide a plan and approved deadlines for the completion of the work.
+Approval of the request will allow up to 30 days from the completion of the term for which the "I" was issued, for the work to be completed and the final grade to be submitted to the Registrar.
+If the student is enrolled in a course for which the "I" grade course is a pre-requisite. the work for the incomplete course must be made up by the fifth day of the next term or the student will be administratively withdrawn from the higher-level course.
+When the work is completed, the permanent grade will be recoded by the instructor and a corrected grade report will be prepared.
+If the work is not completed by the required due date, the grade of "F" will automatically be recorded.
 Faculty must maintain a record or file of students' written requests for "I" grades.